junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 <br>

-**P6S:** The comedic but rarely true hearted moments between Rowena and Dean:
+**P6S:** The comedic but rarely true-hearted moments between Rowena and Dean:

 > Rowena kneels, pulling everything from her carry on: herbs, crystals, spell bowls.
 Dean's inside a magic circle-- he's fidgety, little-kid restless-- keeps trying to leave the circle (and does so throughout the scene).
 >